ENT Sinus Specialist Near Me

 How Does the Balloon Sinuplasty Procedure Work?

-During a balloon sinuplasty treatment, a small, flexible balloon catheter is inserted into the inflamed sinus opening.
-The balloon is gently inflated to restructure and widen the passageway, pushing back the thin bone and tissue.
-The balloon is then deflated and removed, leaving the sinus open to drain naturally.
-The recovery is remarkably quick, with many patients returning to work within a day or two.
-If you are searching for "balloon sinuplasty near me," our providers are highly experienced in determining if you are a candidate for this gentle yet effective solution.
+Dr. Scolieri uses the Stryker XprESS ENT Dilation System to perform balloon sinuplasty.
+During the procedure, a small, flexible balloon catheter is gently guided into the blocked sinus opening.
+Once in place, the balloon is carefully inflated to widen the passageway, pushing back the thin surrounding bone and tissue to restore natural drainage.
+The balloon is then deflated and removed, leaving the sinus open.
+Recovery is quick, with most patients back to normal activities within a day or two.
+If you're searching for "balloon sinuplasty near me," Dr. Scolieri is highly experienced in determining whether you're a good candidate for this gentle, effective solution.

 How Can I Schedule an Appointment for Sinus Disease Treatment?